The Rt. Reverend Katharine Jefferts Schori

-The Reverend Roger Haenke was born in Minnesota and was raised in Rugby, North Dakota.
-Following his completion of a Bachelor’s degree in Business Administration with a concentration in Health Care, Roger attend St. Paul Seminary School of Divinity at the University of St. Thomas in St. Paul, Minnesota.
+The Reverend Roger Haenke is serving as the Interim Vicar.
+Reverend Roger was born in Hastings, Minnesota and was raised in Rugby, North Dakota.
+Following his completion of a Bachelor’s degree in Business Administration with a concentration in Health Care, Roger attended St. Paul Seminary School of Divinity at the University of St. Thomas in St. Paul, Minnesota.
 Roger was ordained a Roman Catholic priest on June 1, 1991.
 He served as associate pastor at the Basilica of St. James in Jamestown, ND and Holy Spirit Catholic Church in Fargo, ND.
 He was the interim pastor of St. Mary’s Catholic Church in Grand Forks, ND and pastor of St. John’s in New Rockford, ND.

-Roger moved to San Diego in July of 2008, where he has held nursing director positions for Sharp Healthcare and St. Paul’s Senior Services.
-He currently teaches nursing at San Diego State University and works in Nursing Staff Development for Family Health Centers of San Diego.
+Roger moved to San Diego in July of 2008, where he has held nursing director positions for Sharp Healthcare and St. Paul’s Senior Services as well as clinic director for Family Health Centers of San Diego.
+Roger currently teaches nursing at San Diego State University.

 As a priest, Roger has a passion for walking with others on their journey of faith.
 It is an honor and a privilege to celebrate intimate moments in people’s faith journeys; new birth through water and the Spirit, being fed and nourished at the table with the Body of Christ, healing through anointing and reconciliation and the journey to new life through death.
 Roger is moved by the celebration of the sacramental life of the church.
-During his curacy with Holy Cross, The Rev. Roger will have opportunities to exercise his many gifts of priestly leadership as he experiences the breadth of parish ministry.
+As Interim Vicar, The Rev. Roger will have opportunities to exercise his many gifts of priestly leadership as he experiences the breadth of parish ministry.

 The Reverend Walter Edelman